Moving from MS Money to KMyMoney

 Classes weren’t the easiest thing to catch on to in Money, and I didn’t use them for the first several years because I didn’t understand what they were or what they could do for me.
 A simpler tag scheme could be implemented in KMyMoney where you could apply one or more tags to each transaction (or split entry), but I’m sure this would be low on the priority list.

 You can create nested categories to at least three levels (and probably more but I’ve only tried three so far).
 For example, you could have:

-No, I’m not quite that compulsive about tracking food expenses!
-But I would like to track those individual automobile expenses, maybe like this:
+No, I’m not quite that compulsive about tracking food expenses.
+But I want to track those individual automobile expenses, maybe like this:

 Car : Gas : 1998 Saturn Car : Gas : 2001 Honda Car : Maintenance : 1998 Saturn Car : Maintenance : 2001 Honda

 And then run reports to see consolidated numbers and by individual car, but it doesn’t seem to work that way.
-So again, alas, I’ll have to let the classifications from MS Money go.
+Alas.
+I’ll have to let the classifications from MS Money go.

 You can’t delete a category in KMyMoney if there are transactions assigned to it.
 This may be a good thing and is probably some basic law of double-entry accounting physics, but you should be able to reassign transactions in a category to another.
 This is what MS Money gives you the opportunity to do when you want to delete a category.

 In 12 years of using Money, my usage and habits changed frequently, and I moved things around quite a bit as I developed a system to work with my changing circumstances and tracking requirements.

 By now I’ve mostly worked out the pigeon-holes within which to file my life, so hopefully I won’t desire rearranging things anytime soon.
 Yet there’s always change.
 I hope this feature is added eventually.